-The District may close the schools in the event of hazardous weather or other emergencies that threaten the safety of students, staff members, orschool property.
-Emergency school closing information will be broadcast on:
+The District may close the schools in the event of hazardous weather or other emergencies that threaten the safety of students, staff members, or school property.
+Emergency school closing information will be sent out via our mass communication system.

 Emergency School Closure: All students, parents, and school employees should assume that school will be in session and buses running as scheduled, unless there is official notification from the Superintendent to the contrary.
 Such notice will be given via public media.
 In the event that weather conditions or other emergency circumstances require a modification of the normal routine, the Superintendent will make the modification decision prior to 6:30 a.m. and contact the public media for broadcast to the community and will initiate the emergency decision tree communication procedure to all administrators.
 Policy 2221